Universality of classical and quantum SAT-UNSAT transitions of convex continuous satisfaction problems

 which leads to

 We find the same exponent for $\ave{u_1^2}$ and the different exponent for $\mu$ from those of the classical model, see Eqs.~(\ref{160313_16Aug22}) and (\ref{160328_16Aug22}).
-This is consistent with the previous result for the perceptron~\cite{artiaco2021}, where the authors mentioned the differences in the critical exponent between the classical and quantum models.
-For $\alpha>1$, the condensation occurs at a finite $\hbar=\hbar_c$.
-As before, the transition point is calculated as
+The similar result has been previously obtained for the perceptron for $\sigma=0$~\cite{artiaco2021}, where the authors mentioned the differences in the critical exponent between the classical and quantum models.
+For $\alpha>1$, the condensation (spin-glass) transition occurs at a finite $\hbar=\hbar_c$.
+As before, this transition point is calculated as

 see Fig.\ref{171415_17Aug22}~(b).
 In the limit $\alpha\to 1$, $\hbar_c$ vanishes as